jewelshkjony/BkashPayment/README.md

 # BkashPayment Extension
 An extension to make bKash merchant payment from your android application.
 Just import the extension and setup your credentials.

+### What is bKash?
+**bKash** is a mobile financial service in Bangladesh.
+As a mobile financial service (MFS) provider in Bangladesh through bKash users can deposit money into their mobile accounts and then access a range of services, in particular transferring and receiving money domestically, making payments.
+Services like mobile recharge or paying utility bills.
+A user can receive money from overseas on bKash.

 <img src="https://github.com/jewelshkjony/BkashPayment/blob/main/images/bkash_payment_gateway.png?raw=true"/>

 Bkash payment gateway integration in android with PHP web server.